mohsin-kirmani/boilerplate/README.md

-# Boilerplate Template
+# Boilerplate

-A boilerplate template for a Data Science/ML project.
+A boilerplate for a Data Science/ML project.
 It includes:
 * A basic project structure to give a quick start.
 * A sample configuration file (`config.ini`) for configuration management.
 * A `requirements.txt` file listing essential dependencies for the project setup.